BUGS-NYU/TerminalWorkshop/README.md

 ____________________
 ### 2. mkdir, mv, rm, cp

-- [ ] Create a new folder called ‘publish’, pick three images from the ‘sort’ folder, and move them into the ‘publish’ folder so we can publish our latest funny pictures on our website.
+- [ ] Create a new folder called 'publish', pick three images from the 'sort' folder, and move them into the 'publish' folder so we can publish our latest funny pictures on our website.

 	```
 	$ mkdir publish
 	$ mv sort/comic_triumphant.jpg publish
 	```

-- [ ] Go to the ‘delete’ directory and delete any pictures that have titles suggesting they don’t work.
+- [ ] Go to the 'delete' directory and delete any pictures that have titles suggesting they don’t work.
 Don’t delete any text files, they could be important for someone else!
-Let’s copy any text files to the folder ‘data’ just in case.
-I heard Ana was looking for a file named ‘important_do_not_delete.txt’, if you find it she wants it renamed ‘numbers.txt’.
+Let's copy any text files to the folder 'data' just in case.
+I heard Ana was looking for a file named 'important_do_not_delete.txt', if you find it she wants it renamed 'numbers.txt'.

 	```
 	$ rm -r -i delete